 Pour epoxy on the coffee table.

 We poured thoroughly, making sure that no area went untouched, and made sure we got all the detail points, which are the areas that we taped on the underside.
-DIY Tip: Details are key when working with epoxy and wood, because any lack of attention to detail is noticeable with these materials.
+DIY Tip: Details are key when doing epoxy wood art, because any lack of attention to detail is noticeable with these materials.
 Make sure you get all points!

 SILICONE SEALANT: Leaks are awful because they can hamper your process, your progress, and most of all, your confidence!
 Sealing your project with silicone prevents the likelihood of this happening.